-Performance timings are part of the recommendation Navigation Timings.
-Their goal is to detail the main technical steps of a page loading time, from the request taking-over to the end of the loading of all the resources (except those loaded in an asynchronous way after the onload event).
+Performance timings are part of the Navigation Timings recommendation.
+Their goal is to detail the main technical steps of a page loading time, from the request handling to the end of the loading of all the resources (except those loaded asynchronously after the

 We count not less than 20 events that we can gather in 3 big stages:

 - what occurs before the sending of the HTTP request to the server

 - the sending of the request/ and the reception of the answer